 - Reserve 1 cup of the crumbs for topping.
 Add ground almonds to topping crumbs (optional).

 - Dump remaining crumbs into a large bowl and add baking powder, baking soda, salt, yogurt, and 1 egg.
 Mix until mostly smooth.
-Gently fold in the raspberries.
+Gently stir in raspberries.
 Use spatula or hands to spread batter over bottom of springform pan.

 - Beat softened cream cheese, 1/4 cup sugar, 1 egg, and lemon juice until smooth.
 Pour over the batter in the pan.
 Sprinkle reserved crumbs on top.